patron-rotip/.github/profile/README.md

 Analyzing how political institutions, electoral systems, and lobbying practices shape who is (or isn't) represented in Canadian politics and how voices of certain groups may be marginalized.

 2. **Political Finance & Transparency:**
-Investigating the flows of money in politics (e.g., donations, third-party advertising, corporate influence), government procurement, and evaluating how financial transparency or reforms affect political behavior and party strategies.
+Investigating the flows of money in politics (e.g., donations, third-party advertising, corporate influence), government procurement, and evaluating how financial transparency or reforms affect political behaviour and party strategies.

 3. **Electoral Integrity & Political Behaviour:**
 Examining factors that influence democratic participation (such as voting systems, incidences of misinformation, voter engagement or polarization), and the role of information in sustaining democratic participation.